Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Just one hour away from the port of Piraeus, the island of Hydra is a hub for high-class socialites and a favorite for the wealthier Athenians.

 Hydra has a strict motor vehicle-free policy that prohibits cars and motorbikes from moving around the island.
-That should not worry you, as the island is quite small and walkable anyway.
+That should not worry you, as the island is small and walkable.

 Bisti Beach Hydra island Greece